airpair/python-servers/post.md

 These low-level gateway interfaces are language agnostic.

-####Rise of WSGI
+##Rise of WSGI
 A Web Server Gateway Interface (WSGI) server implements the web server side of the WSGI interface for running Python web applications.
 WSGI scales and can work in both multithreaded and multi process environments.
 We can also write middlewares with WSGI.
 Middlewares are useful for session handling, authentication and many more.
 You can read about how to write your WSGI implementation on [Armin's blog](http://lucumr.pocoo.org/2007/5/21/getting-started-with-wsgi/).
 A comparison between different WSGI implementations is given at [this link](https://www.digitalocean.com/community/tutorials/a-comparison-of-web-servers-for-python-based-web-applications).

+####Gunicorn and uWSGI
+Gunicorn and uWSGI are two different application servers.
+[Gunicorn 'Green Unicorn'](http://gunicorn-docs.readthedocs.org/en/latest/) is a Python WSGI HTTP Server for UNIX.
+It is very simple to configure, compatible with many web frameworks and its fairly speedy.
+This [article](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-apps-using-gunicorn-http-server-behind-nginx) by digitalocean shows how to configure gunicorn with nginx.

+[uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) is another option for an application server. uWSGI is a high performance and a powerful WSGI server.
+There are many configuration options available with uWSGI.
+This [article](https://www.digitalocean.com/community/tutorials/how-to-deploy-python-wsgi-applications-using-uwsgi-web-server-with-nginx) by digitalocean shows how to configure uWSGI with nginx.

 ##Apache vs Nginx
 Anturis has explained quite lucidly the differences between the two on their [blog](https://anturis.com/blog/nginx-vs-apache/).
+This post explains how apache and nginx work.

 To summarize:
 1. Apache creates processes and threads to handle additional connections.
 While  Nginx is said to be event-driven, asynchronous, and non-blocking.